sourcegraph/bitbucket-server-plugin/src/main/java/com/sourcegraph/webhook/README.md

     * [Delete](#delete)

 ## Payload
-The event payload request is sent when an event is fired.
-There will be five attempts before the request fails.
-This will be recorded in the logs.
+The event payload HTTP POST request is sent when an event is fired.
+In the case that the request fails, there will be four further attempts with an interval of 10 seconds before it stops trying.
+The outcomes of these requests are recorded in the logs.

 Each request has the following headers:
 - `X-Event-Key` - The name of the event